top of page

 For instance, consider scheduling walks early in the morning or later in the evening when temperatures are cooler.
 Be on the lookout for warning signs, such as excessive panting, drooling, or sluggishness.

 "During a heat crisis, the goal is always to decrease the dog’s body temperature to 103° F in the first 10-15 minutes.
 Once 103° F is reached, you must stop the cooling process because the body temperature will continue to decrease and can plummet dangerously low if you continue to cool the dog for too long," says American Red Cross.
-Even if you successfully cool your pet down to 103° F in the first 10-15 minutes, you must take the dog to a veterinarian as soon as possible because consequences of heat stroke will not show up for hours or even days.
+Even if you successfully cool companion animals down to 103° F in the first 10-15 minutes, you must take the dog to a veterinarian as soon as possible because consequences of heat stroke will not show up for hours or even days.
 Potential problems include abnormal heart rhythms, kidney failure, neurological problems and respiratory arrest," they add.

 Increased Allergens and Respiratory Issues